Combinatorial generation via permutation languages. VII. Supersolvable hyperplane arrangements: Introduction

 As mentioned before, the regions of~$\cH$ are in bijection with signed permutations, i.e., permutations of~$[n]$ in which every entry has a positive or negative sign.
 Adjacencies in the graph~$G(\cH)$ are adjacent transpositions or a sign change of the first entry.
 The Gray code for signed permutations obtained from Theorem~\ref{thm:super-ham} is shown in Figure~\ref{fig:permB3}, and it is cyclic for all~$n$.
 Note that this Gray code is different from the Gray code given by Conway, Sloane, and Wilks~\cite{MR1032382} and also from the one given by Korsh, LaFollette, and Lipschutz~\cite{MR2841338}.

 For any positively signed element~$i\in[n]$ we write~$\ol{i}:=-i$ for its negatively signed counterpart.
 Note that $\ol{\ol{i}}=i$.
-We define~$[\ol{n}]:=\{\ol{1},\ol{2},\ldots,\ol{n}\}$, and we denote a signed permutation as a string $\pi=(x_1,\ldots,x_n)$ such that~$x_i\in[n]\cup[\ol{n}]$ for $i=1,\ldots,n$ and $\{|x_1|,\ldots,|x_n|\}=[n]$.
-It is useful in this context to introduce the so-called \defn{full notation} of a signed permutation~$\pi$, which is the string~$\h{\pi}:=(x_{-n},x_{-(n-1)},\ldots,x_{-1},x_1,x_2,\ldots,x_n)$ with $x_{-i}=\ol{x_{i}}$ for all~$i\in[n]$.
-We write~$B_n$ and~$\h{B_n}$ for the sets of signed permutations of~$[n]$ and of the corresponding signed permutations in full notation, respectively.
-Note that an adjacent transposition in~$\pi\in B_n$ corresponds to a symmetric pair of adjacent transpositions in~$\h{\pi}\in \h{B_n}$.
+We define~$[\ol{n}]:=\{\ol{1},\ol{2},\ldots,\ol{n}\}$, and we denote a signed permutation as a string $\pi=(a_1,\ldots,a_n)$ such that~$a_i\in\pmn$ for $i=1,\ldots,n$ and $\{|a_1|,\ldots,|a_n|\}=[n]$.
+It is useful in this context to introduce the so-called \defn{full notation} of a signed permutation~$\pi=(a_1,\ldots,a_n)$, which is the string~$\h{\pi}:=(\ol{a_n},\ol{a_{n-1}},\ldots,\ol{a_1},a_1,a_2,\ldots,a_n)$ of length~$2n$.
+Note that an adjacent transposition in~$\pi$ corresponds to a symmetric pair of adjacent transpositions in~$\h{\pi}$.
 Furthermore, a sign change of the first entry of~$\pi$ corresponds to an adjacent transposition of the middle two entries of~$\h{\pi}$.
 Therefore, our Gray code for signed permutations can be described greedily, using the full notation, as follows: Start with the identity permutation~$(\ol{n},\ol{n-1},\ldots,\ol{1},1,2,\ldots,n)$, and then repeatedly apply an adjacent transposition\footnote{possibly together with a forced symmetric transposition} to the last permutation in the list that involves the largest possible value so as to create a new permutation.
 This algorithm can be implemented looplessly, i.e., in time $\cO(1)$ per generated signed permutation, while using only $\cO(n)$ memory.
+We prepared an implementation in C++, available for download and experimentation on the Combinatorial Object Server website~\cite{cos_cperm}.